lennard134/TicketToRideLAMAS/index.md

 At the start of the game, each player is given the same number of unique target routes, which yield additional points upon completion.
 Failing to complete one or more routes will cause points to be subtracted at the end of the game.

-This project's research goal is to model and simulate (a simplification of) Ticket to Ride.
-The implementation should use the acquired knowledge to determine what next action (within the given constraints) an agent should take.
-The knowledge is acquired by observing other agents, the board and their own cards.
+This project's research goal is simulate and model knowledge within (a simplification of) Ticket to Ride.
+The implementation should use the acquired knowledge to determine what next action (within some given constraints) a player should take.
+The knowledge is acquired by observing other players, the board and their own cards.

-## The game
+## The original game Ticket to Ride
 The game consists of different cards and objects for which the meaning and function will be explained in this section.
 With this game, players should obtain as many points as possible.
 This is done by finishing route cards that are worth points.
-The **route cards** contain two cities between which the agent will have to create a route by placing trains on the connections between cities.
+Each **route card** contains two cities between which the player will have to create a route.
+A route is constructed by claiming connections by placing enough trains.
+A route card is completed when there is a route of adjoining connections owned by the player between the two cities on the route card.
 When the route is finished, the player obtains the number of points as indicated by the route card.
 To place trains on a connection (i.e. claim a connection), a player can draw coloured **train cards**.
-The connections have different colours indicating which colour train card is needed to claim that specific connection.
+The connections have different colours indicating which coloured train card is needed to claim that specific connection.
 The length of the connection indicates how many train cards of a particular colour are needed.
 Furthermore, there are multiple **joker cards** in the game that can be used as any of the colours.

 In the original game, there are three different kinds of connections.
 Regular connections between cities, ferry connections, and tunnel connections.
+For claiming a regular connection, a player must have several train cards of a particular colour.
+The number of train cards that are needed to claim a connection corresponds to the length of the connection.
-For claiming (i.e. placing trains on a connection) a regular connection, an agent must have several train cards of a particular colour.
-The ferry connection requires regular cards combined with a minimum number of jokers, indicated as locomotive icons on the connection.
+The ferry connection requires regular train cards combined with a minimum number of jokers, indicated as locomotive icons on the connection.
 The tunnel connection is a bit more complex.
-For a tunnel of length 2 and colour green, an agent would have to draw 3 new cards from the deck (this number does not depend on the length of the tunnel connection).
+For example, for a tunnel of length two and colour green, a player would have to draw three new cards from the deck (this number does not depend on the length of the tunnel connection).
-Then, the number of cards that match, in this case, the colour green will have to be added by the agent.
+Then, the number of cards that match, in this case, the colour green will have to be added by the player.

-Another option for a player to use a connection is to build a train station at an already claimed connection.
-Using this station it is possible to use another player's connection to complete a route card.
+Another option for a player to complete a route is to place a train station on a city.
+This train station can then be used at the end of the game to use a connection owned by another player that adjoins the corresponding city.

 In the original game, a player has four options at each turn.
-1) First, the player can opt to gather coloured cards which allow them to claim certain colour-coded tracks in the next turn.
+1) First, the player can opt to gather train cards which allow them to a claim connection in a consequent turn.
+Train cards can be drawn from a deck.
+The deck consists of an open pile (5 train cards that are visible to everyone) and a closed pile.
+A player may draw 2 cards from the open or closed pile (or a combination thereof), or only one joker card from the open pile.
-2) Another possibility for a player is to claim a specific route.
+2) Another possibility for a player is to claim a specific connection.
-This is done by playing the number of cards of the length of the specific route, all with that route's colour.
+This is done by playing the number of train cards of the length of the specific connection, all with that connection's colour.
 Only one route can be claimed during a player's turn.
 3) Additionally, a player can build a train station to utilize a route that has already been claimed by another player.
 4) Lastly, a player can obtain new route cards from a selection of the remaining route cards.